dreamportdev/Osdev-Notes/08_VirtualFileSystem/03_TarFileSystem.md

 ## Introduction

-The Tar (standing for Tape ARchive) format is not technically a file system, rather it's an archive format which stores a snapshot of a filesystem.
+The Tar (standing for Tape Archive) format is not technically a file system, rather it's an archive format which stores a snapshot of a filesystem.
 The acronym USTar is used to identify the posix standard version of it.
 Although is not a real fs it can be easily used as one in read-only mode.

 It was first released on 1979 in Version 7 Unix, there are different tar formats (including historical and current ones) two are codified into standards: *ustar* (the one we will implement), and "pax", also still widely used but not standardized is the GNU Tar format.